emartech/android-emarsys-sdk/README.md

 ## 2. Requirements

-* The minimum Android version should be api level 19 at least.
+* The minimum Android version should be API level 19 at least.
 * Requires compileSdkVersion 28 or higher
 * Emarsys SDK is using AndroidX